QuantumApprentice/msk2bmpGUI/README.md

   to provide borders for the fill operation.

 The "Export Mask Tiles" button is currently unimplemented.
---Currently working on this one, hoping to have it available for the next alpha release.
+- Currently working on this one, hoping to have it available for the next alpha release.
   Should work similar to the "Save as Map Tiles" button.